syncfusion-content/windowsforms-docs/WindowsForms/Visual-Studio-Integration/VS2019-Extensions/Create-Project.md

    ![Choose Syncfusion Windows Forms Application via Syncfusion menu](Project-Template-images\Syncfusion_Menu_ProjectTemplate.png)

-   N> In Visual Studio 2017 or lower, the Syncfusion menu is available in the Visual Studio menu.
+   N> In Visual Studio 2017 or lower, you can see the Syncfusion menu directly in the Visual Studio menu.

    **Option 2:**
     Choose **File -> New -> Project**.
 Opens a new dialog to create a new project.
 You can obtain the templates provided by Syncfusion for WinForms by filtering the project type with Syncfusion or by using the Syncfusion keyword in the search option